 Cognitive behavioral therapy is an interactive, directive style of therapy with a primary focus on current issues.
 CBT is not a quick fix.
 A therapist advises and encourages – but cannot ‘do’ it for you.
 We see most clients weekly.
 A course of CBT is typically 6 weeks to 6 months.
 The strength of CBT is that you can continue to practice and develop your skills even after the sessions have finished.
 This makes it less likely that your symptoms or problems will return.
 It is a misconception that CBT only results in superficial changes.
 Once clients have achieved some relief from acute symptoms it is customary to turn our attention to identifying and modifying core beliefs.
 Core beliefs are rigid persistent beliefs that influence us in many different situations.
 It is through core belief work that some of the deeper changes in CBT occur.

 How CBT for Eating Disorders (CBT-E) Works

 Although it is a manualized treatment, CBT for eating disorders is a highly individualized treatment designed to be delivered in the outpatient setting.
 The treatment is time-limited and relatively short-term—approximately 20 sessions—and sessions are usually held weekly.
 In CBT, your therapist first conducts an assessment.
 They then work collaboratively with you to identify patterns of behavior and thinking that maintain the eating disorder or disordered eating.

-In cognitive behavioral therapy the treatment focuses primarily on factors in the present that are keeping the eating disorder going.
-The therapist and client work together as a team to understand the client’s problem and develop strategies to overcome it.
-Some of the cognitive behavioral strategies employed for eating disorders include:
+In cognitive behavioral therapy, the treatment focuses primarily on factors in the present that are keeping your disordered eating going.
+You and your therapist will work together as a team to understand your problems with food and collaboratively develop strategies to overcome them.

 - Meal planning